 So, here they are . . .

 2016 Update: <sob> Jonah isn’t streaming on Netflix anymore.
-But fortunately we have it on DVD.
+But fortunately, we have it on DVD.
 If I can find it.
-Joseph: King of Dreams is another Dreamworks movie that IS available on Netflix streaming this year.
-It’s not as well-done as either The Prince of Egypt or Jonah, but it’s a good look at a great Old Testament story for little kids who aren’t up for Old Hollywood Bible Epics.
+Joseph: King of Dreams is another Dreamworks movie that would be great to watch this year.
+It’s not as well done as either The Prince of Egypt or Jonah, but it’s a good look at a great Old Testament story for little kids who aren’t up for Old Hollywood Bible Epics.

 I really can’t recommend this animated movie of the life of Moses highly enough.
 It has an all-star voice cast, and beautiful songs, and beautiful visuals.
-It’s also the perfect thing to watch on Holy Thursday, as it features the Ten Plagues of Egypt and the Passover, which Jesus and his disciples were commemorating at the Last Supper. (also available on DVD from Netflix or here
+It’s also the perfect thing to watch on Holy Thursday, as it features the Ten Plagues of Egypt and the Passover, which Jesus and his disciples were commemorating at the Last Supper. (also available on DVD or here)

-2017 update: It’s still on Netflix!
+2023 update: It’s no longer on Netflix 🙁 but I’ve added links to find it on Amazon.
 And it’s still a big favorite around here.

 This is a narration of the complete text of the Gospel of John, over the background of a very impressive visual representation of all of the events of the gospel.
 The entire movie is two hours and forty minutes, which might be a good way to spend the hours of noon to three pm on Good Friday.
 Or, if you don’t have that much time, you can start at about 1:30 in, and watch beginning on Palm Sunday.
 The depiction of Jesus’ passion is pretty restrained, all things considered (no whips are shown cutting in to his skin, we don’t see the nails go in), but we do see Jesus’ bloodied body, and his crucifixion.
 I would feel comfortable showing it to even my little kids.
 But it might be too intense for some. (available exclusively on Netflix streaming)